Caswell-Massey

 Caswell-Massey, founded in 1752, is the first fragrance and personal care product company in America.
 Originally, Caswell Massey started as an apothecary shop in Newport, Rhode Island, by a Scottish-born doctor named William Hunter.
 The main product categories include fine-fragrance, soap, bath & body products, men's shaving products and toiletries and other assorted apothecary-style personal care accessories.
 Its products were preferred favorites of notable historical figures such as John F. Kennedy, George Washington, Cole Porter, Alla Nazimova, John Denver, and The Rolling Stones.

 The company is regarded as the fourth-oldest continuously operating company in America and the oldest American consumer brand in operation.
 The current motto of Caswell-Massey is "America's Original".

 Dr. William Hunter established Dr. Hunters Dispensary in Newport in 1752.
 Caswell Massey began as an apothecary shop selling medical supplies.
-Hunter gave the first lectures on anatomy and surgery in the Colonies in 1755.
-During that time, he also invented orange soda to help his customers take the medicines sold in his apothecary shop.
+Hunter gave the first lectures on anatomy and surgery in the Colonies in 1755 and invented orange soda to help his customers take the medicines sold in his apothecary shop.

-Newport, Rhode Island, at the time, was a destination for the social elite to buy European-style luxuries.
+At the time, Newport was a destination for the social elite to buy European-style luxuries.
 While selling medical products, Dr. Hunter also began selling cosmetic, personal care, and hygiene products and developed a business in medicinal essential oils, such as lavender and verbena.
-He also imported fragrances from Europe, and blended 20 of his own different colognes, numbered One through Twenty; Dr. Hunter's Cologne Number Six was often purchased by George Washington and was given as a gift by the President to the Marquis de Lafayette, and thereby became very popular among many politicians and intellectuals in early American society after Independence.
+He also imported fragrances from Europe, and blended 20 of his own different colognes, numbered One through Twenty; Dr. Hunter's Cologne Number Six was often purchased by George Washington and was given as a gift by Washington to the Marquis de Lafayette, and thereby became very popular among many politicians and intellectuals in early American society after Independence.
 During the same time, White Rose perfume was introduced for women and became a favorite of Dolley Madison, who was rumored to bathe in the perfume.
 The shop was also known for its very high-quality Castile soap, which was purchased by Lewis and Clark for their Western expedition.

-For approximately the first three-quarters of a century the apothecary shop traditionally changed owners; each retiring pharmacist handing over the keys to his apprentice.
-Dr. William Hunter was followed by his son, also William Hunter; then followed by Charles Feke, who in turn was followed by Rowland Hazard in 1822.
-Hazard took Philip Caswell into partnership and the name became Hazard & Caswell.
-In 1833 following Rowland Hazard’s death, the company became Caswell & Hazard.
-In the same year, the first Caswell-Hazard branch opened in New York City.
+For approximately the first three-quarters of a century, the apothecary shop traditionally changed owners, each retiring pharmacist handing over the keys to his apprentice.
+Dr. William Hunter was followed by his son, also William Hunter, then by Charles Feke, who in turn was followed by Rowland Hazard in 1822.
+Hazard took Philip Caswell into partnership, and the name became Hazard & Caswell.
+In 1833 following Rowland Hazard's death, the company became Caswell & Hazard.
+The first Caswell-Hazard branch opened in New York City in the same year.